-Shoe of the Day at New York Fashion Week: Adam Selman’s Disco Platforms
+Shoe of the Day at New York Fashion Week: Tibi’s Crushed Velvet Pumps

 Day 1

 Adam Selman’s fall ’17 collection may have toyed with sweet floral embroideries and prints, but there was nothing sweet about the shoes.
-Shown alongside his peach suits and feminine dresses, the designer showed staggering platforms heels that lent a racier vibe to the show.
+Shown alongside his peach suits and feminine dresses, the designer showed staggering platform heels that lent a racier vibe to the collection.
 Embellished red platforms, for instance, were paired with hot pink socks — a combo so wrong, it’s almost right.

 Want More?